HoGentTIN/linux-training-hogent/modules/shell_arguments/030_shell_arguments_theory.md

 One of the primary features of a shell is to perform a `command line scan`.
-When you enter a command at the shell\'s command prompt and press the enter key, then the shell will start scanning that line, cutting it up in `arguments`.
+When you enter a command at the shell's command prompt and press the enter key, then the shell will start scanning that line, cutting it up in `arguments`.
 While scanning the line, the shell may make many changes to the `arguments` you typed.